|Birth: ||Jun. 27, 1921|

 My dad was Born June 27, 1921, in Jackson, he was the son of Robert E. and Velma (Cauthon) Strouss.
 He married Pauline B. Caldwell Jan.
 28, 1945, in Chula Vista, California Mom went to be with Jesus Jan.
 1, 1997.
 Dad hated his name it was Marvin and he legally changed it to Marve.
 At the same time he changed his middle name too since he could not stand that either.

 Dad was a pipefitter, working through Local 671, Plumbers and Pipe Fitters, until retiring in 1972.
 He served in the United States Navy during World War II and served aboard the USS Quincy, USS St. Louis and USS Henry.
-He was a Pearl Harbor survivor and earned the Victory Medal, Asiatic-Pacific Medal, American Campaign, European Theater Ribbon, American Defense and Good Conduct medal.
+He was a Pearl Harbor survivor.
+Dad earned the Victory Medal, Asiatic-Pacific Medal, American Campaign, European Theater Ribbon, American Defense and Good Conduct medal.

 Dad was a life member of Monroe Post 1138, Veterans of Foreign Wars, and Masonic Lodge 314, Corona, Calif.
 Dad was also a lifetime member of the Pearl Harbor Survivors Association.
-He was aboard the USS St. Louis CL-49 at the time of the attack.
+At the time of the attack on 7 December 1941 dad was aboard the USS St. Louis CL-49.

 My family and I still feel so lost without my dad who was always an anchor in our lives.
 He saw us through the storms of life and never failed to remind us "This too shall pass".

 Dad had a daughter, Barbara, before he married my mom.
 Dad did not know about Barbara until years later after he married my mom.
 Dad saw Barbara for the first time just before my mom passed away.
 She was raised by her mother's mom and dad in Australia.
 The photo of dad waiting at the airport is the first time we saw her and her husband when they flew from Australia to MI..